WorkflowConversion/CTDConverter/README.md

 There are some macros that are required, namely `stdio`, `requirements` and `advanced_options`.
 A template macro file is included under `support_files/macros.xml`.
 Although this is a required file, it can be edited to suit your needs and you could add extra macros or leave it as it is and include additional files.

 Every macro found in the included files and in `support_files/macros.xml` will be expanded.
+Users are responsible for copying the given macros files in their corresponding galaxy folders.

 ### Providing a default executable path